 sudo systemctl disable --now systemd-networkd systemd-resolved

-sudo apt-get remove systemd-
+sudo apt-get remove systemd-resolved

 sudo rm -rf /etc/systemd/network/*